Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Performance Comparison Between LF and Ray

 \subsection{Number of Actors}

-Fig.~\ref{fig:num-actors} illustrates the mean overhead of broadcasting and gathering a 10MB object across different numbers of actors in a distributed RL setup.
-Two frameworks are compared: Ray and Lingua Franca (LF).
+Fig.~\ref{fig:num-actors} illustrates the mean overhead of broadcasting and gathering a 10MB object across different numbers of actors in a parameter server setup.
+Two frameworks are compared: Ray and LF.
 The x-axis represents the number of actors, which are 2, 4, 8, and 16, while the y-axis shows the overhead in milliseconds.
 Both frameworks exhibit an increase in overhead as the number of actors grows, but Ray consistently has a higher overhead than LF.
 For instance, with 16 actors, Ray's overhead is close to 20 milliseconds, whereas LF's is just above 5 milliseconds.
-The error bars suggest variability in the measurements, with Ray showing larger variance as the number of actors increases.